object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 writing the software because you want it to do something, and in at least some cases you know what that something should be.
 Furthermore, as soon as you write code, the possibility exists that it contains bugs, so it will be necessary to test it.
-People may be innocent until proven guilty, but code is presumed buggy until thoroughly tested.
+People may be innocent until proven guilty, but code must be presumed buggy until thoroughly tested.
 The result of this reasoning is a strategy called test-driven development, in which the tests that attempt to establish that a piece of software performs correctly are written before the software itself.

-Most of the exercises in this course are examples of test-driven
+Most of the exercises presented here are examples of test-driven
 development: the tests are written to the problem specification, and you then write code implementing the specification which you test using the tests.